libxsmm/libxsmm/README.md

 Please note that calling SGEMM is more sensitive to dispatch-overhead when compared to multiplying the same matrix sizes in double-precision.
 In case of single-precision, an approach of using the call wrapper is often not able to show an advantage if not regressing with respect to performance (therefore SGEMM is likely asking for making use of the API).
 In contrast, the double-precision case can show up to two times the performance of a typical LAPACK/BLAS performance (and more when using the API for processing batches).

 ### Call Trace
 During the initial steps of employing the LIBXSMM API, one may rely on a debug version of the library (`make DBG=1`).
 The latter implies standard error (`stderr`) output in case of an error/warning condition inside of the library.
-Towards developing an application which is successfully using the library, being able to trace library calls might be useful as well:
+Towards developing an application which is successfully using the library, being able to trace library calls might be useful as well (can be combined with DBG=1 or OPT=0):

 ```
 make TRACE=1